 - Periodic appeals.
 If you want to raise money like the pros do, build a donor base and ASK people to give two or three times during the year using a powerful appeal (aka fundraising letter).
 The more people you have in your donor family and the better job you do of giving them a great experience when they give, the more money you can raise and the easier it will be.
 Yes, there’s both art and science to a good appeal, and you can learn how to do it in a way that motivates people to give.

-If you plan to set up an Amazon Smile account or enroll in a grocery store affinity card program or something similar, be sure to include times in your fundraising plan when you’ll promote these.
+If you plan to enroll in a grocery store affinity card program or something similar, be sure to include times in your fundraising plan when you’ll promote these.

 These Strategies Can Be Unproductive At First